The absolute toughest day of kindergarten for Jenn yet was the day she came home after someone proudly declared “Santa is not real!”

 No matter if you choose to teach your children to believe in Santa Claus or find some other way to explain his appearance in pop culture, remember that is it NOT about ruining Santa Claus or spoiling the magic of Christmas.

-It’s a magical holiday by its own right.
 Glowing Christmas lights, crisp air, faint sounds of jingle bells, and an aroma of cinnamon and cedar.
-All of it points to an explosion of the senses and something truly magical and wonderful even without flying reindeer or jolly men sliding down our chimneys.
+All of it points to an explosion of the senses and something truly breathtaking and wonderful even without flying reindeer or jolly men sliding down our chimneys.

 And that’s something we can celebrate.